-He sometimes lives in Athens, OH and other times St. Louis, MO.
+He is from Maryland, but sometimes lives in Athens, OH and other times St. Louis, MO.
 He is currently the Audio Supervisor for Stages St. Louis in Kirkwood, MO.
 He is a former company member of the Maryland Ensemble Theatre in Frederick, MD, where he worked primarily as a Sound Designer.
 He used to teach Improv and play D&D with kids at the Boys and Girls Club.
 He attended grad school at Hood College in Frederick, MD, where he studied Modernism and Narrative Theory in the Humanities department.
 He received his BA in English Literature with a minor in Writing from Hood in 2011 where he also was an editor and wrote comics for the newspaper, and was the student technical assistant for the Theatre program.

 Liz Hastings helps out a bunch, too, as a shop assistant, editor, and co-table person at conferences.
 She reminds Steve to drink water from time to time, puppets the La Ropasucia kigurumi like a pro, and she’s a damn good prop carpenter, too.

 Liz and Steve have two adorable kitties named Poe and Spoops.
 They mostly distract Steve while he’s trying to make comics.
 They are also the main feature on his instagram page.

 Is Q2Q Comics on (social media site du jour)?

 You can also follow Steve and Q2Q Comics in these places: